top of page

 1. The 4-day Greenhorn Program

 If you are looking for a well-rounded paleontology field experience, are a newcomer to paleontology or if you are contemplating a future career in paleontology, the Greenhorn program might just be the perfect fit!
-The Greenhorn program provides a harmonious blend of museum-based lectures and workshops.
+The Greenhorn program provides a harmonious blend of museum-based lectures and workshops with hands-on fieldwork.
 Its purpose is to impart essential knowledge and familiarize participants with fieldwork tasks, helping you to uncover areas of interest for future expeditions like the Exploration and Excavation programs.

 • This program does not include museum-based activities like the work in collections or work in the labs